openrundev/openrun/README.md

 The feature roadmap for OpenRun is:

-- SQLite is used for metadata storage currently.
-Support for postgres is planned.
+- Suport for deployment to Kubernetes is planned.

 ## Setup